pathtofile/sgproxy/README.md

 # SGProxy - Simple GO Proxy

 Basic HTTP/S proxy.
-Created to add HTTP Auth to a request from a client that doesn't suport supplying auth in URL, for example VScode's Juypyter Notebook Server browser.
+Created to add HTTP Auth to a request from a client that doesn't support supplying auth in URL, for example VScode's Juypyter Notebook Server browser.

 # Usage
 ```